-- i) item c) will be amended to permit residential uses accessory to or supportive of the agricultural uses on-site, including a MMPF; - ii) item d), e) and i) will not be applicable to the subject property - iii) item q) will be amended as to not apply to any on-site residential use.
+- i) item c) will be amended to permit residential uses accessory to or supportive of the agricultural uses on-site, including a MMPF; - ii) item d), e) and i) will not be applicable to the subject property licensing process if the requested amendment is approved and they move forward with establishment of a MMPF.

-As a final note regarding the zoning it is important to understand that the approval of the requested zoning on the property does not automatically permit a MMPF to start operations.
+It is important to understand that the approval of the requested zoning on the property does not automatically permit a MMPF to start operations.
 Item a) of Section 4.46 requires the applicant to have a current valid Part 1 license issued by Health Canada prior to starting production.
-The applicants are aware of this and would need to proceed with the licensing process if the requested amendment is approved and they move forward with establishment of a MMPF.
+The applicants are aware of this and would need to proceed with the